couchrest/couchrest.github.com/model/view_objects.markdown

 paginate @posts
 {% endhighlight %}

-### Design Documents and Views
+### Multiple Design Documents

+Since version 1.2.0, it is now possible to define multiple designs for a single model.
+Views can often take a long time to generate, especially if you have lots of documents, your application will practically lock-up until all the indexes have updated.
+It makes sense therefore to try and avoid updating designs where a delay in execution may be significant and effect responses to users.

+Creating multiple designs helps differenciate between essential views, like finding all documents by date or joins which are critical to the functionality of the app, and non-essential views such as for statistics or testing purposes.
+Changes to the critical design can be avoided, and the stats can be updated whenever required.
+Here's how:

+{% highlight ruby %}
+class Post < CouchRest::Model::Base
+  property :title
+  property :body
+  property :posted_at, DateTime
+  property :tags, [String]

+  design do
+    view :by_title
+    view :by_posted_at_and_title
+  end

+  design :tags do
+    view :tag_list,
+      :map =>
+        "function(doc) {
+          if (doc['#{model_type_key}'] == 'Post' && doc.tags) {
+            doc.tags.forEach(function(tag){
+              emit(doc.tag, 1);
+            });
+          }
+        }",
+      :reduce => "function(k, v, r) { return sum(v); }"
+    end
+  end
+end
+{% endhighlight %}

+The second design block includes the `:tags` argument so that it will be created in its own document in CouchDB called `_design/Post_tags`.
+Just as with a normal design block, each view will have its own method created in the model without a prefix, ready to be called.

+### Inheriting Designs

+Another new feature in 1.2.0.
+When a Couchrest Model is inherited, it's design blocks will be automatically copied to the new child model.
+Each model stores an array of all the design doc definitions that have come before it so they are ready to be provided to a new model and re-interpreted.
+The only thing to be careful about in this scenario is ensuring that your own view map definitions do not fix the document type (generally a good idea anyway).

+Heres an example of defining a simplified example of when this might be useful:

+{% highlight ruby %}
+class User < CouchRest::Model::Base
+  property :name,     String
+  property :email,    String
+  property :password, String

+  timestamps!

+  design do
+    view :by_email
+    view :by_name,
+      :map => "
+        function(d) {
+          if (d['type'] == '#{model}' && d['name']) { emit(d.name, d['email']); }
+        }
+      "
+  end
+end

+class Admin < Mammal
+  property :role
+  design do
+    view :by_role
+  end
+end

+# Some basic queries
+Admin.by_role.key('manager')  # find all admins with manager role Admin.by_email.key('foo@bar.com').first # Find admin by email address
+{% endhighlight %}

+Of course, CouchDB views are not like SQL queries, so we cannot get a list of all users and admins without creating our own map method:

+{% highlight ruby %}
+design do
+  view :by_email, :map => "
+    function(d) {
+      t = d['type'];
+      if ((t == 'User' || t == 'Admin') && d['email']) {
+        emit(d.email, 1);
+      }
+    }"
+{% endhighlight %}

+Given that this is such a new feature, expect changes and refinements to be made to cope with different environments.

+### View Migrations

-Views must be defined in a Design Document for CouchDB to be able to perform searches.
-Each model therefore must have its own Design Document.
-Deciding when to update the model's design doc is a difficult issue, as in production you don't want to be constantly checking for updates and in development maximum flexability is important.
-CouchRest Model solves this issue by providing the `auto_update_design_doc` configuration option and is true by default.
+Deciding when to update the model's design doc is a difficult issue.
+In production you don't want to be constantly checking for updates and in development maximum flexability is important.
+CouchRest Model solves this issue by providing the `auto_update_design_doc` configuration option, set true by default.

-Each time a view or other design method is requested a quick GET for the design will be sent to ensure it is up to date with the latest changes.
+When a view is requested a quick GET for the design document will be sent to ensure it is up to date with the latest version defined in the model.
 Results are cached in the current thread for the complete design document's URL, including the database, to try and limit requests.
 This should be fine for most projects, but dealing with multiple sub-databases may require a different strategy.

 Setting the option to false will require a manual update of each model's design doc whenever you know a change has happened.
 This will be useful in cases when you do not want CouchRest Model to interfere with the views already store in the CouchRest database, or you'd like to deploy your own update strategy.
 Here's an example of a module that will update all submodules:

 {% highlight ruby %}
 module CouchRestMigration
-  def self.update_design_docs
+  def self.update_all_design_docs
-    CouchRest::Model::Base.subclasses.each{|klass| klass.save_design_doc! if klass.respond_to?(:save_design_doc!)}
+    CouchRest::Model::Base.subclasses.each{|klass| klass.design_doc.sync! if klass.respond_to?(:design_doc)}
   end
 end

 # Running this from your applications initializers would be a good idea,
 # for example in Rail's application.rb or environments/production.rb:
 config.after_initialize do
-  CouchRestMigration.update_design_docs
+  CouchRestMigration.update_all_design_docs
 end
 {% endhighlight %}